-- Spinup is great if you are a WordPress developer, and if you want to have a cost-effective way of running WordPress on your own VPS.
+- Spinup WP is great if you are a WordPress developer, and if you want to have a cost-effective way of running WordPress on your own VPS.
 The performance is insanely good.
 However, it lacks some features such as a staging environment, as well as any proper support.

-- GridPane is a worthy competitor to Spinup WP.
+- GridPane and Ploi are worthy competitors to Spinup WP.